Long-range Coulomb interactions and nonhydrodynamic behavior in thermal quenches in spin ice: Monte Carlo Simulations

 \subsubsection{Long-range Coulomb interactions}

-Moving to the charge description, characterised by the CM Hamiltonian~\eqref{eqn:charges-hamiltonian-long-range}, $H^{\rm CM}_c(\{Q_a\})$, we obtain the results shown in Fig.~\ref{fig:randomwalk-coulomb-quench} for a thermal quench down to zero temperature, $T = 0$~\footnote{As long as the final quench temperature satisfies $T \lesssim E_\text{nn}/L^2$, the dominant effect of changing temperature is to modify the long-time activated decay of the plateau.
-We therefore focus on the limit of zero temperature for simplicity.}.
+Moving to the charge description, characterised by the long-range charge model Hamiltonian~\eqref{eqn:charges-hamiltonian-long-range}, $H^{\rm CM}_c(\{Q_a\})$, we obtain the results shown in Fig.~\ref{fig:randomwalk-coulomb-quench} for a thermal quench down to zero temperature.
+As long as the final quench temperature satisfies $T \lesssim E_\text{nn}/L^2$, the dominant effect of changing temperature is to modify the long-time activated decay of the plateau.
+We therefore focus on the limit of zero temperature for simplicity.

 The initial distribution of the charges is set using an infinite temperature distribution of spins on the bonds of the diamond lattice, i.e., using the same initial conditions as in Sec.~\ref{sec:numerics:CSI}.
 After initialisation of the system, all reference to an underlying spin configuration is removed, and the time evolution is determined by the dynamical rules laid out in Sec.~\ref{sec:models:charges}.
-The only difference therefore between the charge model and spin ice is the dynamical constraints imposed by the spins in the latter.
+The most significant difference therefore between the charge model and spin ice systems is the blocked directions imposed by the spins in the latter.
 As in the case of the spinful simulations, we measure the various monopole densities as functions of time after the thermal quench and average over histories.

-In this case, we observe a plateau at finite density which persists indefinitely since the noncontractible pairs cannot undergo activated decay at zero temperature.
+In this case, we observe a plateau that occurs at finite density and which persists indefinitely since the noncontractible pairs cannot undergo activated decay at zero temperature.
 However, contrasting Figs.~\ref{fig: Coulomb vs dipolar} and~\ref{fig:randomwalk-coulomb-quench}, there are some quantitative differences between the dynamics of the charge and the spin models.
 In particular, the decay of free monopoles occurs much more quickly in the charge model given the same type of interactions.
 This implies that the onset of the plateau occurs significantly earlier in time than the corresponding model in CSI (cf. Fig.~\ref{fig: Coulomb vs dipolar}).